Have you ever tried to use emotional intelligence to make more sales?

 That is where EQ comes in as a tool for being more proactive in sales.

-If we tune into our emotions and that of our prospect, we are better prepared to navigate the conversation, creating more meaningful outcomes.
+If we tune into our emotions and that of our prospects, we are better prepared to navigate the conversation, creating more meaningful outcomes.

 Just another method to strengthen our sales mindset.